-Read over the tutorial once or twice, then begin to work up the single crochet stitch.
-I suggest that people that are just beginning to learn crochet go over this tutorial a few times until you get the hang of it.
+- Read over the tutorial once or twice, then begin to work up the single crochet stitch.
+I suggest that people who are just beginning to learn crochet go over this tutorial a few times until you get the hang of it.

 Single Crochet Stitch Tutorial

-Insert the hook into second chain from hook
+Insert the hook into the ch

 To do a second row chain 1 and insert hook into second chain from hook through both loops

 To start the second row, Ch 1 and turn your work.

 Locate the top of the first single crochet (not the chain 1)

 Insert hook through both loops (looks like a V).

 Rep steps 4-7 to make a Single crochet.
 Follow along with step 8 to complete the second row.

 Remember, if you would like to make more rows, you need to always chain 1 and turn your work before starting a new row of single crochets.